refs-nyc/refs/DEVLOG.md

   New data structure to add notes and type on refs Moved the type field to the ref instead of on the item.
   An item can now have a boolean that says it's a list.

+UI: we now wrap the entire app in a `<KeyboardAvoidingView>` component, so we can always be sure that the content we are currently interfacing with, moves up